jonbowr/pyMAP/README.md

 library of load functions to take raw calibration data and import to pandas dataframe.
 Specifically see pyMAP.data.load.

 ## Jill: IMAPlo SQL Calibration Database
 Jill is a server housed in Morse Hall at UNH, containing the IMAPlo instrument calibration data.
 The server is 20TB of Raid 5 storage, with daily state backup.
-Raw data is ingested from the IMAPlo calibration sharepoint server science/testing/IMAPlo_Cal.
+Raw data is back up, using the Onedrive Linux API, and ingested from the IMAPlo calibration sharepoint server science/testing/IMAPlo_Cal.

 ### DB access
 - see examples/jill access example.ipynb